DiamondLightSource/htss-rig-bluesky/README.rst

 Quickstart
 ----------

-You can run an IPython terminal in a container with podman with access to a RunEngine and the Ophyd devices needed to control the test rig:
+You can run an IPython terminal in a container via podman with access to a RunEngine and the Ophyd devices needed to control the test rig:

 .. code:: shell